TheGeekLucas/NEO-Grabber/README.md

 *MAKE SURE THAT THE FILE IS FULLY EXECUTABLE AND WORKING.*

 # RECOMMENDATIONS
->**It is recommended to Encode the file incase the target would check the source code.**
+>**It is recommended to Encode/Obfuscate the file incase the target would check the source code.**

 >**It is recommended to change the file name to anything that is not suspicious.**